 - Taking over an existing account

-- Making purchases without the card being present
+- Making purchases without the presence of the card

 - Using a counterfeit card

 - Using a fake card